If you’re ready to join our vibrant and welcoming Oswego community, we invite you to apply for the fall or spring semester.

 Home School Students

 Students who have been home-schooled will need to submit documented proof of successful completion of the home-school curriculum, local school district records, and in some cases a GED.
-SUNY Oswego is now SAT/ACT test-optional for the Spring ’22, Fall ’22, and Spring ’23 terms.
+SUNY Oswego is now SAT/ACT test-optional.
 While we will consider scores if submitted, SAT/ACT results are not required.
 Students must also submit any other information required by the Oswego Office of Admissions.

 Students may apply using the SUNY Application or The Common Application.
 Choose just one option to apply to SUNY Oswego.
 Both applications require a non-refundable $50 fee and a teacher/counselor evaluation.
 If submitting the SUNY application we also require applicants to fill out the SUNY Supplemental Application.